eheikes/shopping-list/README.md

 npm run build && npm run publish
 ```

+## Contributing

+Bug reports and contributions are welcome.
+[Create an issue or feature request](https://github.com/eheikes/shopping-list/issues), or [submit a pull request](https://help.github.com/articles/creating-a-pull-request/) with your proposed changes.

 ## License

 Copyright 2015-2017 Eric Heikes.
 Licensed under the [Apache License, Version 2.0](LICENSE.txt) (the "License"); you may not use this file except in compliance with the License.